feinuosun/she-lab/_pages/home.md

     - label: "Learn about me now"
       url: "https://feinuosun.github.io/aboutme/"
 excerpt:
-  "I am a demographer and sociologist interested in health and pain disparities.
+  "I am a demographer and sociologist in health and pain disparities.
 Look forward to being connected.
 (I am thinking of adding an instruction video here but haven't finished it yet_(:з」∠)_)."
 ---

 {% include feature_row %}